MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/jumping-to-a-record.md

 mtps_version: v=office.15
 ---

-# Jumping to a Record
+# Jumping to a record

 **Applies to**: Access 2013, Office 2013